metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_api_server_v1_manifest.md

 Optional:

-- `min_ready_seconds` (Number) MinReadySeconds is the minimum number of seconds for which a newly created Deployment pod shouldbe ready without any of its container crashing, for it to be considered available.If specified, this overrides any minReadySeconds value that may be set on the API server Deployment.If omitted, the API server Deployment will use its default value for minReadySeconds.
+- `min_ready_seconds` (Number) MinReadySeconds is the minimum number of seconds for which a newly created Deployment pod should be ready without any of its container crashing, for it to be considered available.
+If specified, this overrides any minReadySeconds value that may be set on the API server Deployment.
+If omitted, the API server Deployment will use its default value for minReadySeconds.
 - `template` (Attributes) Template describes the API server Deployment pod that will be created. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template))

 <a id="nestedatt--spec--api_server_deployment--spec--template"></a>